leoslamas/book-green-threads-explained/simple-but-unsafe-green-thread-implementation.md

 it’s not too difficult to work around this, instead of running our code directly when a thread is `Ready` we could instead poll it for a status.
 For example it could return `IsReady` if it’s really ready to run or `Pending` if it’s waiting for some operation to finish.
 In the latter case we could just leave it in it’s `Ready` state to get polled again later.
 Does this sound familiar?
 If you've read about how [Futures](https://rust-lang-nursery.github.io/futures-api-docs/0.3.0-alpha.16/futures/task/enum.Poll.html#variant.Pending) work in Rust, we are starting to connect some dots on how this all fits together.
 {% endhint %}

-If we find a thread that's ready to be run we change the state of the current thread from `Running` to `Ready`.
+If we find a thread that’s ready to be run we change the state of the current thread from `Running` to `Ready`.

 Then we call `switch` which will save the current context \(the old context\) and load the new context into the CPU.
 The new context is either a new task, or all the information the CPU needs to resume work on an existing task.